zhon/mockist-style-javascript-tdd-kata/README.md

 Is this test failing with an _Error_ or a _Failure_?  **Error!
 I get ReferenceError: greeter is not defined**

 ## Test 1 - failing
-What can you do to make it fail?
+Can you make it fail?
 ```js
 var greeter = {
     greet: function () {
     }
 };
 ```
-Good, is the message clear? **Yes**
+Is the message clear? **Yes**

 ## Test 1 - passing
-Ok, how do you make it pass?
+How do you make it pass?
 ```js
     greet: function () {
         console.log("Hello, world!");